filecoin-project/filecoin-docs/docs/get-started/lotus/running-in-the-cloud.md

 #### Using the DigitalOcean API to deploy Lotus

 You can also spin up Lotus nodes programmatically.
-For example, to create a 4GB filecoin-lotus Droplet in the SFO2 region, you can use the following curl command:
+For example, to create a 4 GB filecoin-lotus Droplet in the SFO2 region, you can use the following curl command:

 ```
 curl -X POST -H 'Content-Type: application/json' \